Iskeletu/SimpleDB/README.md

 SimpleDB will create a default ```.\Data\``` directory for database storage within the top level project folder.

 The default database name is called "SimpleDB", a subfolder with that name will be created shortly after.
-All storeage will be done as binary in "SimpleDB.db" file whitin ```.\Data\SimpleDB\```.
+All storage will be done as binary in "SimpleDB.db" file whitin ```.\Data\SimpleDB\```.

-If the file is not manually deleted all subsequent startups will load the files and read relevant data to primary memory.
+If the file is not manually deleted all subsequent startups will load the file and read relevant data to primary memory.

 After creating a new datase file or loading an existing one the following message will be displayed:
 ```